mboleary/presentation-web-audio/src/06-analyse.md

 ...
 ```

----
+@note - If you rememebr that custom waveform I talked about earlier with the OscillatorNode, that's implementing the inverse fourier transform to generate the waveform from the frequencies

-@note - I just threw a lot of information at you
+- (take a break) I just threw a lot of information at you